Career options after Civil Engineering B.tech | Scope after Civil Engineering | Career options after B.Tech | Civil engineering

 Scope after Civil Engineering

-Bachelor of Technology (B.Tech) is a professional undergraduate engineering degree programme awarded to candidates after completion of four years of study in the field.
-This undergraduate programme is your gateway to a career in engineering.
+Bachelor of Technology (B.Tech) is a professional undergraduate engineering degree program awarded to candidates after completion of four years of study in the field.
+This undergraduate program is your gateway to a career in engineering.
 Civil engineering is one of the oldest and most popular branches of engineering in India as well as abroad.
-Aspirants seek B.Tech in civil engineering as the course various opportunities in the government sector as well.
-A civil engineer is required to design and plan the development of infrastructural entities such as roads, buildings, dams, canals, etc.
+Aspirants seek B.Tech or BE in civil engineering as the course various opportunities in the Public sector as well in private Sector.
+A civil engineer is required to design and plan the development of infrastructural entities such as High Ways ,roads, buildings, dams, canals, etc.

 B.Tech in Civil Engineering is a traditional field of engineering and deals with the study of designing and structuring of buildings, bridges, roads, dams, etc. If pursued from a recognized college, civil engineering can offer some of the most lucrative jobs in the technology sector.
 Another advantage is that civil engineers can also apply for IT jobs after learning how to operate certain civil engineering software.